 This short walk from Osmotherley has excellent views over the village.
-It climbs a little to the edge of the moors before returning via some woodland.
-An extension t Cod Beck Reservoir is easy to do.
+It climbs a little to the edge of the moors before returning via some attractive woodland.
+An extension to Cod Beck Reservoir is easy to do.

 Visit the wooded dell first and then get the climb out of the way early in the walk.
 Once on Green Lane just enjoy the views.